Redwire (RDW)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Redwire’s ROIC decreased by 3.3 percentage points annually over the last few years.
-Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.
+Fortunately, Redwire’s ROIC averaged 1.3 percentage point increases each year over the last few years.
+This is a good sign, and we hope the company can continue improving.

 10. Balance Sheet Risk